On two-variable guarded fragment logic with expressive local Presburger constraints: Introduction

-On the other hand, our algorithm has a markedly different flavor from the standard tableaux method usually used to establish the upper bound of guarded fragment logics.
-Note that tableaux method usually works by exploiting the so called {\em tree-like model} property, where it tries to construct a tree-like model using polynomial space alternating Turing machine.
-To apply this, it is essential that there is only a polynomial bound on the number of branching from each node in the tree and it is not clear whether this bound still holds for $\gptwo$.
-In fact, already for $\gctwo$ (two-variable guarded fragment with counting quantifiers), the exponential time upper bound is established by first reducing it to three-variable guarded fragment, before the tableaux method can be applied~\cite{Kazakov-gf}.
-It is not clear {\em a priori} how this technique can be extended to $\gptwo$.
+Our algorithm has a markedly different flavour from the standard tableaux method usually used to establish the upper bound of guarded fragments.
+Note that the tableaux method works by exploiting the so-called {\em tree-like model} property, where it tries to construct a tree-like model using a polynomial space alternating Turing machine and a configuration of the Turing machine corresponds to an element in the model.
+To apply this method, it is essential that there is only a polynomial bound on the branching degree of each node in the tree and it is not clear whether this bound still holds for $\gptwo$.
+In fact, already for $\gctwo$, the degree can be exponential (when the counting quantifiers are encoded in binary).
+To circumvent the exponential blow-up, the $\exp$ upper bound for the satisfiability problem of $\gctwo$ is obtained by first reducing it to three-variable guarded fragments, before applying the tableaux method~\cite{Kazakov-gf}.
+It was not clear {\em a priori} how this technique can be extended to the satisfiability of~$\gptwo$.

-\paragraph*{Acknowledgement.} Recently in~\cite{BF22} Bednarczyk and Fiuk independently obtained the same $\exp$ upper bound for $\gptwo$.
-Their proof uses automata theoretic method and yields a rather involved alternating polynomial space algorithm.
-A brief comparison between their algorithm and ours is presented in Sect.~\ref{subsec:comparison}.
+\paragraph*{Acknowledgement.} Recently Bednarczyk and Fiuk~\cite{BF22} independently obtained the same $\exp$ upper bound for the satisfiability problem for $\gptwo$.
+Their proof uses the tableaux method.
+To avoid the exponential branching degree, they restrict each node in the tableau to correspond only to the \emph{type} of an element in a model and it branches only to the different types of the children element.
+This method yields an alternating polynomial space algorithm, hence, a deterministic exponential time algorithm.
+A brief comparison between their algorithm and ours is presented in Section~\ref{subsec:comparison}.

 \paragraph*{Other related work.} The guarded fragment is one of the most prominent decidable fragments of first-order logic~\cite{AndrekaNB98}.
-The satisfiability is 2-$\exp$-complete and drops to $\exp$-complete when the number of variables or the arity of the signature is fixed~\cite{Gradel99-guarded}.
-Various DL and ML (description and modal logics) are captured by the fragment when the arity is fixed to two~\cite{gradel-dl,dl-handbook03,dl-textbook}.
+The satisfiability problem is 2-$\exp$-complete and it becomes $\exp$-complete when the number of variables or the arity of the signature is fixed~[Theorem~4.4 and Corollary~4.6]\cite{Gradel99-guarded}.
+Various description (DL) and modal (ML) logics are captured by the fragment when the arity is fixed to two~\cite{gradel-dl,dl-handbook03,dl-textbook}.
 The key reason for the decidability of the guarded fragment is the {\em tree-like model property} which allows the application of the tableaux method~\cite{Vardi96}.